ClassicDIY/ClassicMQTT/README.md

   <img src="./pictures/SetupPage.PNG" width="640"/>

-  The AP Password is initially set to ClassicMQTT and must be changed to be able to apply the changes (can reuse ClassicMQTT) Once the app is in Station mode, the setup page can be accessed with admin:<AP Password>
+  The AP Password is initially set to ClassicMQTT and must be changed to be able to apply the changes (can reuse ClassicMQTT) Once the app is in Station mode, the setup page can be accessed with admin:AP Password
 </p>
 <p>
 the binary for the ESP32 is available here https://github.com/graham22/ClassicMQTT/releases.